-The proposed areas of disturbance are not situated in the mapped "flood hazard area - Level 1 - Queensland floodplain assessment overlay" for floodplain areas which are potentially at threat of inundation.
+The majority of the proposed areas of disturbance are not situated in the mapped "flood hazard area - Level 1 - Queensland floodplain assessment overlay" for floodplain areas which are potentially at threat of inundation with only one drill site is mapped within this area.
+It is important to note that exploration activities will be conducted in the dry season.